ozanmakes/github-browse-file/README.md

 ### Installation:

-Available as a package in Marmalade at http://marmalade-repo.org/
+Available as a package in [Marmalade](http://marmalade-repo.org/) and [MELPA](http://melpa.milkbox.net/).

 `M-x package-install github-browse-file`

+You can change some defaults using `M-x customize-group github-browse-file`

 ### Usage:
 Call `github-browse-file` (for the git blob) or `github-browse-file-blame`